Partnership Working in the World Heritage Site

 Amesbury is situated 8 miles north of Salisbury, with Salisbury Plain further to the north.
 The town is surrounded by an ancient landscape.
 The parish boundary of Amesbury encompasses the ancient, Neolithic site of Stonehenge – a World Heritage Site which attracts over a million visitors a year.

-Amesbury Town Council is represented on the Stonehenge WHS Steering Committee and works closely with the Stonehenge WHS Coordinator on a number of projects.
+Amesbury Town Council is represented on the Stonehenge WHS Steering Committee.

 Avebury Parish Council